 Mr. Doppelt serves as the Chief Executive Officer of Israel Corp.
-Previously Mr. Doppelt served as the Chief Executive Officer of Kenon Holdings Ltd., a global company (NYSE: KEN), and Executive Chairman of IC Power Ltd., a power generation company, from March 2014 to September 2017.
+Previously Mr. Doppelt served as the Chief Executive Officer of Ofer Hi-Tech Ltd., a power company (TSE: REIN), and Executive Chairman of IC Power Ltd., a power generation company, from March 2018 to September 2017.
 Prior thereto, Mr. Doppelt was the founder and Chief Executive Officer of the Ofer Group's private equity fund where he was involved in numerous investments in the private equity and technology sectors.
 Mr. Doppelt has served as the Chief Executive Officer of XT Investments (formerly known as XT Capital and Ofer Hi-Tech) since 2001.
 Mr. Doppelt has actively led several public offerings of equity and debt offerings in the US and Europe, and he has extensive operational and global business experience with growth companies.
-Mr. Doppelt also serves as a director of AKVA Group ASA and previously served as Chairman of OPC Energy Ltd. (TASE: OPC), and as a director of Zim Integrated Shipping Services Ltd. and of Melisron Ltd. Mr. Doppelt holds a BA degree in Economics and Management from the Technion - Israel Institute of Technology, and an MBA degree from Haifa University.
+Mr. Doppelt also serves as a director of AKVA Group ASA and previously served as Chairman of OPC Energy Ltd. (TASE: OPC) and as a director of Zim Integrated Shipping Services Ltd. and of Melson Ltd. Mr. Doppelt holds a BA degree in Economics and Management from the Technion - Israel Institute of Technology, and an MBA degree from Haifa University.